cloudmesh/classes/docs/source/assignments.rst

 	 experiments with a factor of 10 more or a factor of 10 less data.
 (Both Higgs and Background increase or decrease by same factor).
-Return the two new figures and your code as Homework.
+Return the two new figures and your code as Homework in github under the folder *prg2".

 	 What do you conclude from figures about ability to see Higgs particle with different amount of data (corresponding to different lengths of time experiment runs) Due date October 25 Video V6: Video Review/Study Section 7 Units 12-15; total 3 hours 7 minutes.
 This is Physics Informatics Section.
-Due date October 20

 Discussion D6:
 	   Post on Discussion D6 after Section 7, the “Physics” topic: